James Wong (filmmaker): Career

 With Morgan, he co-wrote The Boys Next Door.
 After this Wong became a story editor on the short-lived ABC crime drama Knightwatch.
 Later, with Morgan, Wong would work on many Stephen J. Cannell productions, including Wiseguy (as supervising producer), The Commish (as supervising producer), and as a staff writer and story editor for 21 Jump Street and its spinoff, Booker.

 Wong and Morgan began working with Chris Carter in 1993 on the science fiction/drama The X-Files, about two FBI agents investigating the paranormal, filmed in Vancouver.

 In 1995, Wong and Morgan were offered an $8 million, four-year contract deal with 20th Century Fox Television to write and produce television series.
 As part of this deal, Morgan and Wong went on to create the short-lived series Space: Above and Beyond.

 They returned to The X-Files briefly in its fourth season (1996–1997) when they wrote the horror episode Home.
 Wong also made his television directing debut with the conspiracy-themed "Musings of a Cigarette Smoking Man", written by Morgan.
 Wong and Morgan also took on production and writing duties for Carter's Millennium.
 Later, they would go on to executive produce the short-lived NBC paranormal series The Others.

 During 1995, both Wong and Morgan were hired by producer Joel Silver to write the third intended Tales from the Crypt movie called Body Count.
 Their script was loved by executive producers Silver, Richard Donner, Walter Hill, David Giler and Robert Zemeckis but the main producers Gilbert Adler and A L Katz hated it and Universal thought it would be too expensive to shoot.

-In 2000, Wong directed Final Destination, which was originally conceived as an X-Files episode by writer Jeffrey Reddick and was then reworked by Wong and Morgan.
+In 2000, James Wong and David R. Ellis directed Final Destination, which was originally conceived as an X-Files episode by writer Jeffrey Reddick and was then reworked by Wong and Morgan.
 Wong followed the directorial debut with The One (2001), an action film starring Jet Li, and with more horror films, including Willard (2003), directed by Glen Morgan and starring Crispin Glover, and a second sequel, Final Destination 3 (2006), directed by Wong.
 In late 2006, Wong and Morgan's remake of Black Christmas was released; the script was by Wong and Morgan and the film was directed by Morgan.

 In 2009, Wong directed the live-action film adaptation of the anime and manga media franchise Dragon Ball.
-It was poorly received by both critics and audiences and as of 2025, he has not directed a film since.
+It was poorly received by both critics and audiences and as of 2026, he has not directed a film since.

 Since 2011, Wong has been working with Ryan Murphy as an executive producer on American Horror Story.

 In 2015, Wong wrote and directed one episode, Founder's Mutation, for the tenth season of The X-Files.
 He returned again in 2017 for The X-Files season eleven to write and direct the episode Ghouli, and to direct the episode Nothing Lasts Forever.